M‑Files API version and CLR assembly updates

 Troubleshooting after M‑Files upgrades

-If assembly loading fails after an M-Files client upgrade on the SQL Server:
+If assembly loading fails after upgrading the M‑Files client on the SQL Server:

 • Run spMFCheckAndUpdateAssemblyVersion or spMFUpdateAssemblies.